top of page

 2022

-Grinnell College, B.A., Studio Art and Biology
+Grinnell College, B.A., Studio Art (with honors) and Biology (with honors)

 Grinnell, IA

-Exhibtions
+Selected Exhibtions

 Solo